nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC5 - Sort person list**

 **MSS**
-1. User requests to sort person list and supplies a criterion flag.
+1. User requests to sort person list and supplies a criterion prefix.
-2. InterNUS sorts person list based on the specified criterion flag.
+2. InterNUS sorts person list based on the specified criterion prefix.

    Use case ends.

 **Extensions**

 * 1a.
-User submits a blank or invalid criterion flag.
+User submits a blank or invalid criterion prefix.

      * 1a1.
-InterNUS notifies the user that the criterion flag is invalid.
+InterNUS notifies the user that the criterion prefix is invalid.

        Use case resumes at step 1.

 * 1b.
-User submits more than 1 criterion flag.
+User submits more than 1 criterion prefixes.

      * 1b1.
-InterNUS notifies the user that only 1 criterion flag can be specified.
+InterNUS notifies the user that only 1 criterion prefix can be specified.

        Use case resumes at step 1.